kylecorry31/Trail-Sense/README.md

 - **When can I expect new releases?**
   - I will try to create a release every week or two with new features or bug fixes.
 Some features may be feature flagged (via a hidden setting) to deliver thouroughly tested features.
 Debug builds are updated as features are completed.
 I can't gaurantee this will always be the case, work/life may get in the way.
 - **The pressure graph isn't populating or is very jagged, how can I fix it?**
-    - You may need to mark Trail Sense as exempt from battery optimizations [Option 1](https://www.androidpolice.com/2020/05/30/how-to-prevent-apps-sleeping-in-the-background-on-android/) [Option 2](https://android.stackexchange.com/questions/129074/is-there-a-way-to-exclude-an-app-from-doze)
+    - You may need to mark Trail Sense as exempt from battery optimizations: [how to make TS exempt](https://dontkillmyapp.com/)

 # Support